 Instructions

-- Arrange bacon in a single layer on a rimmed baking sheet.
+- Arrange the bacon slices in a single layer on the prepared pan.

-- Bake for 18-20 minutes* or until bacon is crisp.
-Thick cut bacon will need extra time.
+- Bake for 12 minutes.
+Check on the bacon and continue cooking for an additional 6 to 8 minutes* or as needed until crisp.
+Thick-cut bacon will need extra time.

-- Transfer to paper towel lined plate.
-If desired, allow bacon fat to cool 10 minutes and reserve in a jar for cooking.
+- If desired, allow the bacon fat to cool for 10 minutes and reserve in a jar for cooking.

 Notes